PatrickLiu022/GenerateStrongPassword/README.md

 #### Follow ups:
-Contact me if you want to work on it with me!
+Feel free to contact me if you want to work on it with me!

 Email: pzl2@uw.edu